cline/cline/README.md

 - Auto-approval capabilities for commands, write, and browser operations
 - Support for .clinerules per-project custom instructions
 - Ability to run side-by-side with Cline
+- Code is unit-tested
 - Support for playing sound effects
 - Support for OpenRouter compression
-- Support for editing through diffs
+- Support for editing through diffs (very experimental)
+- Support for gemini-exp-1206

 Here's an example of Roo-Cline autonomously creating a snake game with "Always approve write operations" and "Always approve browser actions" turned on: